 Implement the Redesign: Finally, the changes are implemented into the redesign plan to achieve the dramatic improvements.
 It is the responsibility of both the management and the designer to operationalise the new process and gain the support of all.

-Thus, the business process reengineering is collection of interrelated tasks or activities designed to accomplish the specified outcomeThe business process is required to be reengineered because of the following reasons:
+Thus, the business process reengineering is collection of interrelated tasks or activities designed to accomplish the specified outcome.

+The business process is required to be reengineered because of the following reasons:

 The processes the company is using might have become outdated or holds no relevance in the current market scenario.